Transport Phenomena in Chemistry

 Data Analysis

-The data from transport phenomena experiments can be analyzed using a variety of techniques, including:
+Data from transport phenomena experiments can be analyzed using various techniques, including:

 - Statistical analysis